jetbrains-infra/terraform-aws-s3-bucket-for-logs/README.md

 ## About

-Terraform module to create S3 bucket to store service logs:
+Terraform module to create an S3 bucket for storing service logs:

 * S3
 * CloudFront